 Lynn is responsible for strategic and accurate data analysis, interpretation, maintenance and organization.
 She ensures that Free Press stays current with data-management technology and employs pioneering spatial and statistical tools in her work.
 Before joining Free Press, Lynn worked in conservation science for the Nature Conservancy and Natureserve.
 She holds a master’s degree from the University of Maryland in geography, with a concentration in geographic information systems.

-Josh develops online and offline strategy, outreach and organizing efforts.
-He has published numerous reports on press freedom, journalism, media consolidation and public media, and speaks regularly about community engagement, activism and the future of journalism.
-He also directs the Free Press internship and fellowship program.
+Josh directs Free Press’ campaigns on press freedom, public media and media ownership.
+He develops online and offline strategy, outreach and organizing efforts.
+Josh has published numerous reports on press freedom, journalism, media consolidation and public media, and speaks regularly about community engagement, activism and the future of journalism.
 Before joining Free Press, Josh coordinated policy and communications efforts for service-learning and higher education organizations.
 He holds a B.A. in English from St. Lawrence University and an M.A. in American studies from UMass Amherst.

 Joseph advocates in Washington to ensure that our nation’s media policies serve the public interest and builds coalitions to broaden the media reform movement's base.
 Joseph writes frequently on media and Internet issues and is the co-author of the New York Times bestseller News for All the People: The Epic Story of Race and the American Media.
 Joseph also serves on the board of directors of the Center for Media Justice and the National Association of Latino Independent Producers.
 Before joining Free Press, Joseph worked as deputy director of the National Association of Hispanic Journalists and was a journalist for several years.
 He earned a degree in communications from the College of Staten Island.